Edmund Gettier: Gettier problem

 A 2001 study by Weinberg, Nichols, and Stich suggests that the effect of the Gettier problem varies by culture.
 In particular, people from Western countries seem more likely to agree with the judgments described in the story than do those from East Asia.
 Subsequent studies were unable to replicate these results.

+What is interesting, according to philosopher Duncan Pritchard, is that Gettier wrote his paper in a bid to get tenure and that he had little interest in epistemology as he never published anything else in the field, and declined to attend a 2013 conference celebrating the 50th anniversary of his article's publication at the University of Edinburgh.